 Block Parts Characteristics Number of User Effect REVERB 1 (for Regular Voices) All parts Reproduces the warm ambience of playing in 3 REVERB 2 (for Natural Voices) All parts except microphone (MIC) a concert hall or jazz club.
-CHORUS 1 (for Regular Voices) All parts 3 CHORUS 2 (for Natural Voices) All parts except microphone (MIC) are being played simultaneously.
+CHORUS 1 (for Regular Voices) All parts Produces a rich "fat" sound as if several parts 3 CHORUS 2 (for Natural Voices) All parts except microphone (MIC) are being played simultaneously.
 DSP 1 (for Regular Voices) Main, Layer, Left, Song (Ch.
 1 - 16), MIC In addition to reverb and chorus effects, this section features a variety of special effects, 3 DSP 2 (for Natural Voices) All parts except microphone (MIC) including distortion.
-BRILLIANCE (CVP-206 only) (for Natural Voices) All parts except microphone (MIC) Changes the brightness and clarity of the sound.
+BRILLIANCE (CVP-205 only) (for Natural Voices) All parts except microphone (MIC) Changes the brightness and clarity of the sound.